ps-tuebingen-courses/pl1-lecture-notes/src/20-monads-intro/monads-intro.md

 ```

 This looks better, but the types of `unit` and `bindOption` (and also the name, but we can of course change that) still
-reveal that we are dealing with the ``Option`` function composition pattern.
+reveal that we are dealing with the ``Option`` function-composition pattern.
 Let's abstract over the `Option` type constructor
 by turning the type constructor into a parameter.
 The resulting triple (type constructor, `unit` function, `bind` function) is
 called a _monad_.
 Certain conditions (the "monad laws") on ``unit`` and ``bind`` also need to hold to make it a true monad,
 but we'll defer a discussion of these conditions until later.